bumble-tech/appyx/documentation/navigation/features/lifecycle.md

 # Lifecycle

-Nodes have their own lifecycles, directly using the related classes of `androidx.lifecycle`.
+Nodes have their own lifecycles.

+The relevant class [Lifecycle](../multiplatform.md#lifecycle) is multiplatform.

 ## Capping

-No node can be in a higher lifecycle state than any of its parents or the Android Activity it lives in.
+No node can be in a higher lifecycle state than any of its parents or the platform-relevant App component (e.g. Android Activity) it lives in.

 ## On-screen & off-screen